zaid-ahmed1/TangibleMomentsCameraKit/README.md

 - **[Meta](https://developers.meta.com/horizon/documentation/unity/unity-development-overview/):** For the Passthrough Camera API and [**Passthrough Camera API Samples**](https://github.com/oculus-samples/Unity-PassthroughCameraApiSamples/).
 - Thanks to shader wizard [Daniel Ilett](https://www.youtube.com/@danielilett) for helping me set up the `FrostedGlass` sample.
 - Thanks to **[Michael Jahn](https://github.com/micjahn/ZXing.Net/)** for the XZing.Net library used for the QR code tracking samples.
-- Thanks to **[Julian Triveri](https://github.com/trev3d/QuestDisplayAccessDemo)** for constantly pushing the boundaries with what is possible with Meta Quest hardware.
+- Thanks to **[Julian Triveri](https://github.com/trev3d/QuestDisplayAccessDemo)** for constantly pushing the boundaries with what is possible with Meta Quest hardware and software.

 --------------------------------------------------------------------------------
 Happy coding and enjoy exploring the possibilities with QuestCameraKit!